 Most of the walk is on footpaths.
 There are no stiles.
 There is one short road section and two road crossings.
 Some of the route can be muddy and slippery in or after wet weather, and there are some quite steep slopes to walk up and down.
 So we recommend you wear good walking shoes or boots.

 The visitor welcome kiosk (Grid Ref: SU859955).

 From the visitor welcome kiosk, retrace your steps towards the main car park.
-At the T-junction of paths by the Dew Pond turn right then turn left up the road for 40 metres before turning right onto a path, with a small plantation of young trees on your left.
+At the T-junction of paths by the Dew Pond, just before the car park, turn right then turn left up the road for 40 metres before turning right onto a path, with a small plantation of young trees on your left.
 Continue downhill into Woodcock Wood.
 Shortly after entering Woodcock Wood turn left at a crossing.
 Soon you pass a sawpit on your right.
 Continue through to the end of the wood ignoring any crossing paths.